Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-The other is usually found only in guitar tab.
+The other is usually found only in guitar tabs.

 T = thumb, i = index, m = middle and r = ring

-Standard notation is universal; tab can only be understood by guitarists.
+Standard notation is universal; guitar tabs can only be understood on guitar.

-Standard notation takes many months or even years to learn; tab is self evident and can be learned almost instantly.
+Standard notation takes many months or even years to learn; tabs are self-evident and can be learned almost instantly.